 We will contact you when we are resuming our full range of services or if ongoing reviews of your care suggest we may need to see you more urgently.
-In the meantime, please check NHS 111 online or contact us on our nurse-led helpline on 020 7566 2345 if you think your eye health is deteriorating.
+In the meantime, please check NHS 111 online, contact us on our nurse-led helpline on 020 7566 2345 or visit our on-demand video A&E if you think your eye health is deteriorating.

 How do I know if I am being contacted by someone from Moorfields?